mat0714/mk-bank/README.md

 # MKBankApp

+## What is this?
 This is small project created for training purposes.
+Application is based on Java, JDBC and MySQL Database.
+This project evolved and here you can find better version based on hibernate: [MKBankApp2](https://github.com/mat0714/mk-bank-2)

 Using this application you can:
 - create new customer profile